-Among the others, two main frameworks have received regular improvements and extensions by their developers, namely the SAPPhIRE model by Chakrabarti, Sarkar, Leelavathamma, and Nataraju (2005) and the Design by Analogy to Nature Engine (DANE) model by Goel, Vattam, Wiltgen, and Helms (2012) and Vattam, Wiltgen, Helms, Goel, and Yen (2010) (more detailed references are provided in the next section).
+Among the others, two main frameworks have received regular improvements and extensions by their developers, namely the SAPPhIRE model by (Chakrabarti, Sarkar, Leelavathamma, & Nataraju, 2005) and the DANE model by (Goel, Vattam, Wiltgen, & Helms, 2012; Vattam, Wiltgen, Helms, Goel, & Yen, 2010) (more detailed references are provided in the next section).
 Both are characterized by interesting insights and some practical examples have demonstrated their potential applications and benefits.
 Nevertheless, they present complementary features that would deserve a richer dialectical discussion.

-DANE's library of structure-behavior-function (SBF) models of biological systems contained, in 2010, about 40 SBF models, including 22 models of biological systems and subsystems (Vattam, Wiltgen, et al., 2010).
-Similarly, in the same period, 20 biomimetic examples were collected and modeled with the SAPPhIRE model of causality (Sartori, Pal, & Chakrabarti, 2010).
+DANE's library of SBF models of Biological systems contained, in 2010, about forty (40) SBF models, including twenty two (22) models of Biological systems and sub-systems (Vattam, Wiltgen, et al., 2010).
+Similarly, in the same period, 20 biomimetic examples were collected and modelled with the SAPPhIRE model of causality (Sartori, Pal, & Chakrabarti, 2010).

 Looking at the number of collected examples, it is possible to draw the conclusion that one of the bottlenecks in the practical use of these models is related to the population of the database of examples.
-In fact, the understanding of a natural phenomenon described in biological terms is an extremely time-consuming task for the designers.
-In order to move toward computer-aided systems that automatically compile the database of Nature's solutions, it is fundamental to conceive a model capable to represent the widest variety of natural phenomena.
+In fact, the understanding of a natural phenomenon described in biological terms is an extremely time consuming task for the designers.
+In order to move towards Computer-Aided Systems that automatically compile the database of Nature's solutions, it is fundamental to conceive a model capable to represent the widest variety of Natural phenomena.

-This paper aimed at contributing to this debate with the ultimate goal to bring some suggestions for the construction of a reference model for BID.
+This paper aims at contributing to this debate with the ultimate goal to bring some suggestions for the construction of a reference model for BID.

-The above-introduced lack of a reference model can be faced by pursuing three different alternative strategies: (i) the proposal of a novel model, based on the lessons learned from the existing models, but redefined from scratch; (ii) the selection of the fittest among the existing models and its improvement by adding the missing features; and (iii) the integration of the existing BID models to gain from the synergic effect of their hybridization.
+The above-introduced lack of a reference model can be faced by pursuing three different alternative strategies: (i) the proposal of a novel model, based on the lessons learned from the existing models, but redefined from scratch; (ii) the selection of the fittest among the existing models and its improvement by adding the missing features; (iii) the integration of the existing BID models to gain from the synergic effect of their hybridization.

-Despite its intrinsic higher complexity, the authors opted for the latter approach, because it is expected to better exploit the past experiences and because it has the highest chances of acceptance by the scientific community.
+Despite its intrinsic higher complexity, the authors opted for the latter approach, since it is expected to better exploit the past experiences and because it has the highest chances of acceptance by the scientific community.